-Results from a 10-year follow of patients in the EORTC AMAROS trial were presented at the San Antonio Breast Cancer Conference (USA) on Thursday 6 December.
+Results from a 10-year follow of patients in the EORTC AMAROS trial were presented at the San Antonio Breast Cancer Symposium (USA) on Thursday 6 December.
 The international trial, enrolling 4806 eligible patients from 34 centres situated in nine European countries, (between February 2001 and April 2010), compared the practice of the surgical removal of all armpit lymph nodes (the axillary nodes) with radiotherapy to the same area in breast cancer patients who had cancer cells in the sentinel node – the first lymph node to which a tumour drains.

 Patients in the trial had early breast cancer, where pre-operative chemotherapy was not indicated, and with no enlargement of the lymph nodes that could be detected by either palpation or ultrasound.
 Before their sentinel nodes were biopsied for the presence of tumour cells, they were randomised into the two groups.
 Cancer was found in the sentinel nodes of 1425 patients and were randomized: 744 had complete axillary surgery and 681 had radiotherapy to the axillary lymph nodes.

 The ten-year analysis in 1425 sentinel node positive patients showed that there was a very low incidence of cancer recurrence in the breast and the armpit in both groups.
 An update of the five-year results for quality of life and arm morbidity were also presented and showed that the risk of lymphedema, one of the most serious side effects of breast cancer treatment, was reduced by more than half in those patients who had radiotherapy rather than surgery to the axilla.
 Lymphedema is swelling caused by removal of lymph nodes, which can lead to a blockage that prevents lymphatic fluid from draining.
 There is currently no cure, and it can have a major effect on quality of life.